Gugulethu-Nyoni/formique/integrations/formique-semantq/README.md

   theme: 'indigo'
 };
 ```
-If no theme is set, Formique will default to the dark theme.
+If no theme is set, Formique will default to the light theme.

 ### Fine-Grained Theme Control